kirin-3/kirin-cogs/unicornia/LEVELING.md

 ## Performance Optimization

 ### 1. Write-Back Buffering
 Database writes are the most expensive operation.
-By buffering XP gains in memory (`self.xp_buffer`) and flushing them in batches, we reduce thousands of potential DB write operations per minute into a single bulk operation.
+By buffering XP gains in memory (`self.xp_buffer`) and flushing them in batches every 30 seconds, we reduce thousands of potential DB write operations per minute into a single bulk operation.

 ### 2. LRU Caching
 A Least Recently Used (LRU) cache (`self.user_xp_cache`) stores the level stats of active users.